jinhojsk515/ALBEF_tutorial/README.md

 ## Data preparation
 Data are not included in this repository.
 You need to prepare jsonl file(contains labels, etc.) and images.

 jsonl file: Visit https://github.com/SuperSupermoon/MedViLL, and from their `/data/mimic`, take `Train.jsonl, Valid.jsonl, Test.jsonl` and move them into your depository's `./data/MIMIC_CXR/`.
+This jsonl file contains the image name(as a path), english prescription, and diagnosis labels.

 images: Visit https://github.com/SuperSupermoon/MedViLL, and from their README.md, download MIMIC-CXR datasets to get `mimic_dset.tar.gz`.
 Move this into your depository and unzip it.
 This will create `./re_512_3ch/` folder with photos.